 Despite these statistics, the ACS note that most men with a prostate cancer diagnosis do not die from the disease.
 There are more than 2.9 million men in the U.S. who are alive today despite having a prostate cancer diagnosis in their past.

-Early diagnosis is certainly beneficial as the 5-year relative survival rate for those who have prostate cancer in the local stage is close to 100 percent.
+Early diagnosis is certainly beneficial as the 5-year relative survival rate for those who have prostate cancer in the

 Local stage means that cancer has not spread outside of the prostate.
 People who have cancer that has spread beyond the prostate but only to the nearby areas also have a similar outlook.

 The 5-year relative survival rate for those with advanced prostate cancer that has spread to distant lymph nodes, bones, or other organs is around 29 percent.
 However, when looking at all prostate cancer cases in all stages, this survival rate is 99 percent.

 Naomi Halas, who is the head of Rice University’s Laboratory for Nanophotonics, invented the gold nanoparticles that this clinical trial uses.